-Normally, the nearest larger standard scale from the above table, based on the intended optimum display scale for the ENC data as determined by the Producing Authority, must be used for maximum display scale, e.g. an ENC produced from a 1:25000 paper chart must normally have a maximum display scale of 1:22000.
+Normally, the nearest larger standard scale from the above table, based on the intended optimum display scale for the ENC data as determined by the Producing Authority, must be used for maximum display scale, e.g. an ENC produced from a 1:25000 paper chart should have attribute maximum display scale = 7 (22000).

-Exceptionally, if source material permits, the next larger scale may be used.
+Exceptionally, if source material permits, the next larger scale value may be used.